-How to choose an ND filter for long exposure photography?
+How to choose an ND filter for long exposure photography

-1 - The different types of neutral density filter (ND): screw-on circular filters or square with a filter holder
+1 - The different types of neutral density filter (ND): screw-on circular filters or square filters with a filter holder

 Screw-on circular ND filters